SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and its setter is called as part of the function return.

 As an optimization,
-when the argument is a value stored at physical address in memory, same memory location is used both inside and outside the function body.
+when the argument is a value stored at a physical address in memory, the same memory location is used both inside and outside the function body.
-The optimized behavior is known as :newTerm:`call by reference`, but still satisfies all of the requirements of the copy-in copy-out model while removing the overhead of copying.
+The optimized behavior is known as :newTerm:`call by reference`;
+it satisfies all of the requirements of the copy-in copy-out model while removing the overhead of copying.
-Do not depend on the behavior differences between copy-in copy-out and call by reference.
+Do not depend on the behavioral differences between copy-in copy-out and call by reference.

 Do not access the value that was passed as an in-out argument,